Visiting Sedona landscapes and attractions and what cool things to see and do here

 Red Rock ranger and visitors center

 The drive along Highway 179 at the start is mostly rolling hills and pleasant scenery with no views of Sedona until you reach the Red Rock ranger and Sedona visitors center about 21 miles from Sedona.
 When you arrive at the parking lot, you suddenly can see those magnificent rocks pop out from nowhere.
 It’s definitely worth it on your Sedona trip to stop at the visitors center with the magnificent viewing platform outside.
 Before you enter the center, check out the entire panoramic vista to the valley and Sedona mountain range in the background, its truly amazing!
 When you go inside the museum, you’ll find some nice displays, artifacts and collections and the information center with volunteers manning the desk to help you with your questions.

 Tip – I love to visit and chat up the rangers/volunteers on must do places to visit, foodie eating recommendations and secret local photography spots that you always see in postcards and how to find them.

 Oak Creek and trails

-A few miles from the visitors center is the village of Oak Creek and just outside is a parking area with access to a series of different hikes around some of the prominent rock features in the area including Bell rock, Courthouse Butte and other landmarks.
+A few miles from the visitors center is the village of Oak Creek and just outside is a parking area with access to a series of different and scenic Sedona hikes around some of the prominent rock features in the area including Bell rock, Courthouse Butte and other landmarks.
 There is a large parking lot just outside of the village with access to popular trails including: Bell Rock pathway, Broken Arrow trail, West Fork Oak Creek.

 Tip – most of these trails are easy to moderate on fairly flat on dirt pathways.
 They vary from one to four miles in length with fantastic views of the surrounding outcrops, buttes and mountain ranges